MicrosoftDocs/azure-aks-docs/articles/aks/create-valkey-infrastructure.md

 ## Create a node pool for the Valkey workload

 In this section, we create a node pool dedicated to running the Valkey workload.
-This node pool has auto-scaling disabled and is created with six nodes across two availability zones, because we want to have one secondary per primary in a different zone.
+This node pool has autoscaling disabled and is created with six nodes across two availability zones, because we want to have one secondary per primary in a different zone.

 * Create a new node pool using the [`az aks nodepool add`][az-aks-nodepool-add] command.